ConGeo: Robust Cross-view Geo-localization across Ground View Variations: ConGeo

 \subsection{Learning Objectives}

-\textbf{Single-modal Contrastive Learning.} To enhance the consistency in feature representations between views across alignment and FoV variations, a single-modal contrastive learning objective is designed to produce similar representations between the original images (full panorama, North-aligned) and their transformed counterpart.
-The single-modal contrastive loss for the ground view is computed as:
+\textbf{Single-view Contrastive Learning.} To enhance the consistency in feature representations between views across orientations and FoV variations, a single-view contrastive learning objective is designed to produce similar representations between the original images (North-aligned, full panorama) and their transformed counterpart.
+The loss for the ground view is computed as:

 where $q_i$, $q^{*}$ are the feature embeddings of the original and transformed query image respectively, $q_{+}$ denotes the positive one corresponding to $q^{*}$.